Spatial-Explorer/framegrabber/readme.md

 ---
 ## * What's Next
-- Updated installers for adding FFMPEG if you don't have it on your system.
+- Updated installers and documentation for adding FFMPEG (https://ffmpeg.org/download.html) if you don't have it on your system.
 - Update Brew Installer
 - MCP server for direct GenAI interactions